The Internet Couldn't Kill Brad Paisley, and That's a Good Thing

 Paisley, helpfully leaving room for you to Photshop in Cool J.

 But on "Accidental Racist" he came off like a naif who had just figured out why anyone might object to the Stars & Bars.
 Cool J's dopey co-sign didn't help, and neither did Paisley's increasing tendency to favor concepts over songcraft.
 It's no surprise that the internet didn't get that he meant well, just as it's no surprise Paisley's follow-up is mostly a retreat.
 When he screwed up, it wasn't his left-coast audience that had his back -- it was Nashville.
-No wonder he teamed up with Carrie Underwood for anti-Obamacare sketch comedy.
+No wonder he teamed up with Carrie Underwood for anti-Obamacare awards-show sketch comedy.

 Still, for all its bikinis and shuffling break beats, the song's appealingly his: The cornpone, punning chorus ("We're laughing all the way to the river bank"), the jaunty gee-tar hotdogging, that bizarre conviction that the backing vocals on a country-rock song should sound like "Holiday Road" from the Vacation movies.

-"River Bank" hit number two, so it's clear Paisley's rebuilding year is a success where it maters most.
+"River Bank" hit number two, so it's clear Paisley's rebuilding year is a success where (for him) it maters most.
 Much of Moonshine in the Trunk follows its lead: kind of dumb, kind of fun, occasionally inspired, often sounding like older Paisley songs but not quite as good.

-The sprightly "Crushin' It" acknowledges his rut and prescribes Bud Light as the solution; the bustlingly meaningless title track is his second-best car-chase number; folksy tall-tale "The High Life" endorses Chik-Fil-A even as it suggests it's "lowlifes" who like the place; the best-composed ballad posits that it's a compliment to call a woman "The Perfect Storm," which means what, exactly?
+The sprightly "Crushin' It" acknowledges his rut and prescribes Bud Light as the solution; the bustlingly meaningless title track is his second-best car-chase number; folksy tall-tale "The High Life" endorses Chik-Fil-A even as it suggests that it's "lowlifes" who like the place; the best-composed ballad posits that it's a compliment to call a woman "The Perfect Storm," which means what, exactly?
 That she's the death of seamen?

 Here's the weird thing: Despite the lack of smarts and standouts, the first seven or so songs here is the sweetest streak Paisley's hit in years.
 Ambitious and eclectic, Wheelhouse and 2010's This Is Country Music weren't albums you could just, like, play straight through.
 Moonshine in the Trunk might not hit their highs, but it powers through their duds and lulls, and his signature guitar-work -- barbed strings of plunking, percussive, plugged-in honky-tonk -- remains one of the great pleasures in all American music.